LingmeiZhao/LingmeiZhao.github.io/index.md

 Finally, you find me here!

 I am a graduate student in George Washington University, working in the GWU JITR Lab.
-I am interested in computer science, statistics, and machine learning.
+I am interested in  statistics, computer science, data analytics, and machine learning.

 Here are my <a href="./projects.html"> projects </a>.